brandonbrown/DWA/ClassContent/Module-2-Alpha/Milestone-1.md

 ---

-No additional information is needed, this is simply a containing section to seperate the spec from the Brief's content.
+No additional information is needed, this is simply a containing section to separate the spec from the Brief's content.

 ### Feature Definitions